lcorr8/wtm-js-crashcourse-project-A/lecture/week-05/review-tasks.md

 9. again, this handler should be under `routes/job.js`

-10. use kebab-case in the url, localhost:3000/jobseeker should b e `localhost:3000/job-seeker`
+10. :white_check_mark: use kebab-case in the url, localhost:3000/jobseeker should b e `localhost:3000/job-seeker`

 11. you’re getting a Maximum call stack size exceeded while trying to create a job or apply to it